Only sometimes we want to be able to be able to see and edit the hex code directly rather than only using the O/S user interface.

 If you're not familiar with current browser behaviour, what our script is adding is this text field alongside the color input element:

 The two fields are linked so that changing either one will update the other.
-When the form is submitted, however, the new field will be ignored because it has no name or id attribute.
+When the form is submitted, however, the new field will be ignored because it has no name attribute so will not appear in the POST data.

-You'll see that we've added a pattern to the text input field which will trigger HTML5 Form Validation.
+You'll see that we've added a pattern to the text input field which will trigger HTML5 Form Validation messages in supporting browsers.

 HTML FORM markup